 My strategy was simple.
 I used the Scotiabank Momentum Visa Infinite card for spending at grocery stores and on recurring bill payments (4% back).
 While it does have a $120 annual fee (it’s currently being waived for new customers), I made it back (and then some) every year.
 I could have signed up for a cash-back card with a lower fee or no fee at all, but I did the calculations and this card had the best return based on my spending.

 The second card I used was the Tangerine Money-Back Credit Card, which was for entertainment, restaurants, and groceries (since not all groceries accept Visa).
 Having a bank account with Tangerine gave me an extra Money-Back category.
-While I only earned 2% back in each spending category, new clients can get 4% back in up to three categories for three months if they apply by January 31, 2020.

 But I’ve decided to focus on earning travel rewards by using some of the best travel credit cards in Canada.
 To maximize your points, it’s best to wait to apply until there’s a deal, whether it be a great welcome bonus or a waived annual fee for the first year.